In This Guide

 | S3 Glacier Flexible | Archive, 1-12 hour retrieval | $0.0036 | Minutes to hours | 90 days |

-| S3 Glacier Deep Archive | Long-term archive, 12-48 hour retrieval | $0.00099 | 12-48 hours | 180 days |
+| S3 Glacier Deep Archive | Long-term archive | $0.00099 | 12-48 hours | 180 days |

-S3 Intelligent-Tiering monitors access patterns and automatically moves objects between Standard and IA tiers based on actual usage.
-It adds a small per-object monitoring fee ($0.0025 per 1,000 objects per month) but can be the right choice when you genuinely do not know access patterns in advance.
+S3 Cost Optimization PatternS3 Intelligent-Tiering monitors access patterns and automatically moves objects between Standard and IA tiers based on actual usage.
+It adds a small per-object monitoring fee ($0.0025 per 1,000 objects per month) but can be the right choice when access patterns are genuinely unpredictable.

 S3 Security: Bucket Policies, ACLs, and Block Public Access

 Every S3 bucket should have Block Public Access enabled at the account level unless you are intentionally serving public static content.
-From there, use bucket policies to grant specific cross-account or service access and IAM roles to grant application access — never make individual objects public unless they are intended to be publicly accessible.
+From there, use bucket policies to grant specific cross-account or service access, and IAM roles to grant application access.
+Never make individual objects public unless they are intended to be publicly accessible.

 {